Unvvanted/CyberSeruityProjects.github.io/index.md

 ![Octocat](encrypt.png)

-  2. created a decryption scriped in python
+  2. created a decryption scriped in python that was copyed from the encrypttion scriped

 ![Octocat](decrypt.png)